Dralliag/opera-python/README.md

 Here, we provide a concrete example on how to use the package.
 The data are provided in the folder data.

-The dataset contains three experts in experts.csv.
-And the corresponding targets in targets.csv.
+The dataset contains three experts in experts.csv and the corresponding targets in targets.csv.

-Mre information about the dataset can be found [here](https://github.com/Dralliag/opera#example-predict-the-weekly-electricity-consumption).
+More information about the dataset can be found [here](https://github.com/Dralliag/opera#example-predict-the-weekly-electricity-consumption).

 ### Load the datasets
 ``` py